deliverybot/helm/README.md

 - `version`: Version of the app, usually commit sha works here.
 - `timeout`: specify a timeout for helm deployment
 - `repo`: Helm chart repository to be added.
-- `repo_alias`: Helm repository alias that will be used.
+- `repo-alias`: Helm repository alias that will be used.
-- `repo_username`: Helm repository username if authentication is needed.
+- `repo-username`: Helm repository username if authentication is needed.
-- `repo_password`: Helm repository password if authentication is needed.
+- `repo-password`: Helm repository password if authentication is needed.

 Additional parameters: If the action is being triggered by a deployment event and the `task` parameter in the deployment event is set to `"remove"` then this